Funding is available to provide all Queensland councils a free:

 - Impacts to public and private assets

-Each Governance Assessment will review relevant council documents, interview key staff and survey council officers to provide the participating council with an in-depth understanding of their current governance practice standard.
+Each GA will review relevant council documents, interview key staff and survey council officers to provide the participating council with an in-depth understanding of their current governance practice standard.
 Each council recieves a confidential report of findings and recommendations.
 The LGAQ has engaged Climate Planning, a recognised leader in local government climate change governance, to undertake this work.

-Only publicly available information was considered in the statewide governance assessments, meaning some councils are possibly integrating climate change more effectively than the results suggest.
+Only publicly available information was considered in the baseline governance assessments, meaning some councils are possibly integrating climate change more effectively than the results suggest.

 The results of these governance assessments will be used to identify areas where more resources and tools may be required to support improvement.